 7. Contributions - non monetary

+Year to Date - \$0.0M Nil Variance

 No variance.

 Full Year - \$0.0M Nil Variance

-No variance to date, to be assessed in last quarter of financial year.
+No variance to date, to be assessed in last t quarter of financial year.

-8. Other income
+8. Other income Year to Date -

 The favourable variance is primarily due to higher than expected interest rate yields and additional cash holdings on council investments as a result of unexpected grant funds advanced for major projects that were not anticipated when the budget was developed \$0.8M, together with the receipt of energy efficiency rebates in relation to LED street lighting upgrades \$0.7M, unbudgeted insurance claim proceeds \$0.5M, various reimbursements \$0.2M, container deposit scheme income \$0.1M and higher than expected interest on rates & charges \$0.1M.